-We were fortunate to ask one of our expert pulmonologists Dr James Ramsay all about the condition, including how it might compare to symptoms of lung cancer, other possible conditions that may be linked to bronchiectasis and what the outlook may be.
+We were fortunate to ask renowned respiratory medicine consultant, Dr James Ramsay, all about the condition, including how it might compare to symptoms of lung cancer, other possible conditions that may be linked to bronchiectasis, and what the outlook may be.

 How can you tell the difference between bronchiectasis and lung cancer?

 A lot of the symptoms that patients with lung cancer develop are similar to bronchiectasis.
 The main symptoms of both conditions include chronic cough, recurrent chest infection, shortness of breath, chest pain and coughing up blood.

 As the symptoms can be similar, it can be difficult to distinguish between the two.
 However, there are some features with lung cancer that we call red flags.
 These include symptoms of:

 - Persistent cough for more than three weeks

 - Loss of appetite and fall in weight